jasonhu4/jasonhu4.github.io/_pages/about.md

 [Curriculum Vitae (CV)](https://ralobos.github.io/files/CV_RLOBOS_OCT_2023.pdf)

-I'm a postdoctoral researcher working under the guidance of Prof. Jeffrey Fessler, Prof. Douglas Noll, and Prof. Zhongming Liu at the University of Michigan.
-I completed my PhD studies at the University of Southern California working under the supervision of Prof. Justin Haldar.
-My research interests include signal and image processing, magnetic resonance imaging (MRI), computational imaging, inverse problems, and the connections between machine learning and constrained image reconstruction.
+I am a Ph.D. student working under the guidance of Prof. Jeffrey Fessler and Prof. Liyue Shen at the University of Michigan.
+My research is in the area of developing generative AI and ML based algorithms for image processing applications.
+I primarily focus on using score-based diffusion models coupled with deep learning and optimization techniques to solve computational imaging problems.
+My research efforts consist of imaging applications with collaborations with researchers in medicine, physics, and computer vision, as well as theoretical and foundational analysis of imaging.